joseasoler/imogrify/CONTRIBUTING.md

 ## Contributions

-Before submitting a PR for a new feature, create an issue on the [tracker](https://github.com/joseasoler/imogrify/issues) to allow discussing and refining the idea before it is implemented.
-Source code contributions must follow the [style guide](STYLE_GUIDE.md).
+Before submitting a pull request for a new feature, create an issue on the [tracker](https://github.com/joseasoler/imogrify/issues) to allow discussing and refining the idea before it is implemented.

+Source code contributions must met the following requirements.
+All of these criteria are checked by continuous integration.

+* Follow the [style guide](STYLE_GUIDE.md).
+This includes passing [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy) checks.

+* All Meson tests should pass.

+* Add unit tests to check new features when appropriate.

+It is recommended to follow these guidelines to simplify the process:

+* Use the Ninja backend and enable the `test_clang_format` and `test_clang_tidy` Meson options.

+* Run Meson tests before committing your changes.